sheaghost/alchemist/readme.md

   + gmail user
   + gmail pass
   + numkey (api key)

+For gmail-bombing, you'd need to allow "lesser secure websites" in your gmail, so nodemailer can login and send the emails.
+The first time you try to use gmail-bomb, it should give you to the option to do this.

 ### Download & Run
 Make sure you have the following: